-Conflict Minerals due diligence measures performed by the Company in respect of 2014 are discussed below.
-These are not all of the measures that the Company took in furtherance of its Conflict Minerals compliance program or pursuant to the Conflict Minerals Rule and the OECD Framework.
+3TG due diligence measures performed by the Company in respect of 2017 are discussed below.
+These are not all of the measures that the Company took in furtherance of its 3TG compliance program or pursuant to the Conflict Minerals Rule and the OECD Framework.

 - The Company sent requests to approximately 1,000 Suppliers to provide it with a completed Conflict Minerals Reporting Template.
 The Company requested that the Suppliers furnish it with a completed template at the product level.
-The Company followed up by email or phone with the Suppliers that did not provide a response within the time frame specified in the request. - The Company made further inquiries of Suppliers that provided responses that contained specified attributes that the Company identified as higher risk in regard to the origin of the Conflict Minerals covered by the response. - Senior management of the Company was briefed on Program findings. - In addition, to mitigate the risk that the necessary Conflict Minerals in its in-scope products support conflict in the DRC and its adjoining countries, the Company increased its training of subsidiary personnel with respect to the Program and the Company's compliance expectations for suppliers.
+The Company followed up by email with the Suppliers that did not provide a response within the time frame specified in the request. - Senior management of the Company was briefed on Program findings. - In addition, to mitigate the risk that the necessary 3TG in its in-scope products support conflict in the DRC and its adjoining countries, the Company continued to train its subsidiary personnel with respect to the Program and the Company's compliance expectations for suppliers.